JMongol/twilio-test-toolkit/README.md

 * Build checks to validate the correctness of your TwiML.
 * Refactor wonky code (there's probably some in there somewhere)
 * Write more tests.
 There are basic tests, but more involved ones might be nice
+* Add support as needed for other test frameworks or Rack-based frameworks

 Contributions are welcome and encouraged.
 The usual deal applies - fork a branch, add tests, add your changes, submit a pull request.
+If I haven't done anything with your pull request in a reasonable amount of time, ping me on Twitter or email and I'll get on it.

 Credits
 ================